Rayhchs/Real-Time-LIA/README.md

 # Real Time LIA
 This repository conducted real time image reenactment using ["Latent Image Animator: Learning to Animate Images via Latent Space Navigation"](https://github.com/wyhsirius/LIA).
 By combining face detection and face reenactment, the project can accept any type of face image as input.
-Combining with face detection and face reenactment, any kind of face image can be inputed.
+It allows you to control a real person's face based on your expression.
 However, image size should be larger than 256x256.
-This project allows you to control a real person's face based on your expression.

 ## Getting Started
 * Clone this repository